mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 #### `localhost_match_wildcard_host`

 This parameter enables matching of "127.0.0.1" (localhost) against "%" wildcard host for MySQL protocol authentication.
-The default value is `0`, so in order to authenticate a connection from the same machine as the one on which MaxScale is running, an explicit user@lcoalhost entry will be required in the MySQL user table.
+The default value is `0`, so in order to authenticate a connection from the same machine as the one on which MaxScale is running, an explicit user@localhost entry will be required in the MySQL user table.

 #### `version_string`